racklet/racklet/docs/rfcs/0002-layer-architecture.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to a Racklet administrator versus a Racklet end user.

-**TODO**: Mention what is the difference between "reference" implementation and "community" implementations.
-TBD
+TODO: Better explanation

 These RFCs target a "reference" implementation of Racklet, as envisioned by its authors.
 The components and key requirements for them are described from the perspective of this reference implementation, and thus "community" implementations of Racklet (e.g. in a different physical form factor) don't need to strictly adhere to the requirements laid out here.
 A "Racklet compliant" system ultimately only required to follow the [values laid out in RFC-0001] and the loose coupling hardware/software interfaces of the project.
-That said, it is still advised that variations of Racklet follow the layers, high-level components and key requirements laid out in this document.
+That said, it is still advised that variations of Racklet follow the layers, high-level components and key requirements in this document.

 [values laid out in RFC-0001]: 0001-high-level-architecture.html#values